If Someone Registers a Domain Name that Violates your Trademark Rights,

 You Have Legal Options.

-Misspellings.
-Mistypes.
-Mistakes happen frequently when typing in domain names in search of a business.
-When they do, potential customers often land on pages other than your website.
-If the page they’re landing on infringes on your trademark rights, you can take legal action to reclaim your brand online and avoid potentially damaging buyer confusion.
+If the page your potential customer is landing on infringes on your trademark rights, you can take legal action to reclaim your brand and avoid potentially damaging buyer confusion.

 Do You Have a Domain Name Dispute Case?

-Many people buy domain names that are close to another company’s trademarks with the end goal of selling them for a profit.
+Many people buy domain names that are close to another company’s trademarks with the end goal of ransoming them for a profit.
 Others use the domains to tarnish a brand or capture the attention of unsuspecting Internet users.
+In such cases, you have two legal options.

 This type of arbitration occurs entirely by written submission.
 It is designed to be fast and inexpensive.
 There are no court proceedings or personal jurisdiction concerns.
 The one downside is that if you win, you only get to recover the domain name in the dispute – you cannot recover monetary damages or attorney’s fees.
 Most people and businesses opt for this option because of it’s speed.